Towards Operational Automated Greenhouse Gas Plume Detection and Delineation: Discussion

-\parsub{Background Sampling}: Background samples play a crucial role in constructing and validating a robust plume detector.
-Collecting a representative negative class dataset (i.e. the background) is as important as collecting a representative positive class dataset (i.e. plumes), and failure to do so will result in poor generalization.
-For example, sampling an equal number of plume and background tiles for model development results in a biased representation of the true observed distribution, where plume pixels are a distinct minority \citep{ruzicka_semantic_2023}.
-Sampling such few background tiles also misses many of the rare false enhancements that drive most false positive detections.
+\parsub{Background Sampling:} Background samples play a crucial role in constructing and validating a robust plume detector.
+Collecting a representative negative class dataset (i.e. the background) is as important as collecting a representative positive class dataset (i.e. plumes), and failure to do so will result in poor generalization. \jake{Our work addresses this potential issue by sampling as many background tiles from scenes as possible.
+As described in Section~\ref{sec:methods} and Table~\ref{tab:datatab}, the plume-to-background ratio of the AVIRIS-NG dataset used to train our models was less than 1:13, an unbalanced sampling that more accurately reflects the observed rarity of high \methane concentrations, which allows our models to perform well when evaluated on entire scenes without tile sampling in Section~\ref{sub:scenewise_eval}.}

+\jake{By contrast, sampling an equal number of plume and background tiles for model development, as in \cite{ruzicka_semantic_2023}, results in a biased representation of the true observed distribution, in which plume pixels are a distinct minority.} Sampling such few background tiles also misses many of the rare false enhancements that drive most false positive detections.
 Therefore, a model trained and evaluated on datasets with equal quantities of the plume and background will appear to perform well, but it will generalize poorly operationally when encountering the true observed distribution and the most challenging false enhancements.
 We illustrate this in detail in Suppl.
 Section~\ref{apx:bias_sample} and Figure~\ref{fig:instance_tilebias}.

-Our work addresses this potential issue by sampling as many background tiles from scenes as possible.
-As described in Section~\ref{sec:methods} and Table~\ref{tab:datatab}, the plume-to-background ratio of the AVIRIS-NG dataset used to train our models was less than 1:13, an unbalanced sampling that more accurately reflects the observed rarity of high \methane concentrations, which allows our models to perform well when evaluated on entire scenes without tile sampling in Section~\ref{sub:scenewise_eval}.